PhantomPilots/AutoFarming/BOTS_README.md

 3. Ensure the salvaging options on tavern-Diane are the desired ones.
 4. Start the script already from within fighting an equipment farming free stage.

-## Hraesvelgr (Bird) farming script

-It's named `scripts/BirdFarmer.py`, and it does what its name says: It farms floors 1-3 of the Bird uninterruptedly, even when stamina is depleted or a fight is lost.

-Requirements:
-1. Start by being in a screen that's in the path of going to the bird (i.e.: tavern, battle menu, or bird menu).
-2. Have the team ready with the proper gear.
-This doesn't mean "saved" (this will be handled by the script automatically), but rather just set up before clicking the "Save" button.
-3. **Important**: If using green/red Diane, place her in the rightmost position.

 ## Floor 4 of Bird

 The bot we've all been waiting for: The automatic Floor 4 farmer, in `scripts/Floor4Farmer.py`.
 It assumes the following team (with all the relics):